kxrweng/versacasestudy/README.md

 # Your Project Name

-Welcome to [Your Project Name]!
-This repository contains [brief description of your project].
+Welcome to Versa Case Study!
+This repository contains the case study that I am tasked to do.
 To run the included JavaScript file, follow the instructions below.

 ## Prerequisites